The Best Cell Phone Plans

 The best cell phone plans combine optimal speed, coverage, and reliability.
 But the details are personal: where you live, how you use your phone, how many lines you need, and how much you're willing to spend.
 We analyzed plans, talked to experts, and crunched data and coverage to help guide you to the best carrier for you.

-First place for overall performance, network reliability, network speed, data performance, call performance, and text performance — all at competitive prices.
+First place for it all: overall performance, network reliability, network speed, data, and call and text performance.
+Even better are the competitive prices.

 Unlimited plans that don't require you to share your data with the rest of the family.
-After 26GB/month, you may see reduced speeds.
+But after 26GB/month, you may see reduced speeds.

 It used to be that choosing a cell phone plan was like choosing your own personal ball and chain.
 Signing on that dotted line immediately locked you into a multi-year contract designed to make switching phones or carriers prohibitively expensive.
 These days, the carriers with the best cell phone plans have ditched contracts in favor of a month-to-month model that allows more freedom to switch than ever before.

 Carriers are also offering more incentives to make that switch, so you shouldn’t feel stuck with Sprint, AT&T, or T-Mobile if they don’t offer the best coverage and data speeds in your area.
 Verizon Wireless is our top overall pick thanks to its impressive breadth of coverage, competitive prices, and renewed focus on speed with the rollout of its LTE Advanced network.
 But others may have better service in the places you live and work, and that’s what matters most: if you can’t get a reliable signal, then enhanced speed and unlimited data don’t matter a bit.
 So, the best cell phone plan for you comes from the carrier with the best coverage where you are.
 (Don’t worry — we’ll show you how to find that out.)
 For instance, in a metro area like New York or San Francisco, T-Mobile edges out Verizon with its superior coverage and unlimited data for families.